betapcode17/ElearningWebsite/README.md

-🎓 Training Center Management System
-📌 Introduction
-This is a Training Center Management System built using ASP.NET MVC, allowing administrators to manage courses, students, and course enrollment processes.
-The application supports both Students and Admins, and is suitable for training centers, small educational institutions, or internal learning systems.

-🚀 Main Features
-1. Course Management
-Course Information: Course ID, Course Name, Instructor, Start Date, Tuition Fee, Maximum Number of Students.

-Functions:

-Add / Edit / Delete courses.

-Display list of available courses.

-2. Student Management
-Student Information: Student ID, Full Name, Date of Birth, Phone Number, Email, Username, Password.

-Functions:

-Students can register an account and log in to the system.

-3. Course Enrollment
-Students can choose and enroll in available courses.

-The system checks whether the course has reached the maximum number of students before allowing registration.

-Students can cancel enrollment before the course start date.

-🛠 Technical Requirements
-Use ASP.NET MVC to develop the application.

-Use Entity Framework for database operations.

-Design UI using Bootstrap or plain CSS.

-✅ Basic Requirements
-Set up and configure a standard ASP.NET MVC project.

-Create appropriate Models for database interaction.

-Implement CRUD operations (Create, Read, Update, Delete) for courses and students.

-Develop course enrollment features with constraints.

-Check course capacity before confirming student registration.

-👥 User Roles
-The system has 2 main roles:

-Student

-Admin (full access to manage data, track courses, generate reports, etc.)
+# 🎓 Training Center Management Platform

+## 🌟 Introduction

+Educational centers often struggle with managing course offerings, monitoring student enrollments, and tracking academic progress.
+Similarly, students may face difficulties finding suitable courses or managing their registrations effectively.

+This project addresses those challenges by developing a centralized web platform that enables **efficient management of training courses**, **student registration**, and **real-time course tracking**.
+It provides tools for both **administrators** and **students** to streamline educational management and improve the overall learning experience.

+In addition to solving practical problems, this project is also a hands-on opportunity for our development team to apply key software engineering principles, such as MVC architecture, Entity Framework usage, and database-driven application development.

+---

+## ✨ Core Features

+Our platform supports **two main user roles** — **Students** and **Administrators** — each with tailored functionalities:

+---

+### 👨‍🏫 For Administrators

+Administrators have full access to manage the entire system, including course offerings and student accounts.

+- **Course Management**
+  Create, update, delete, and view details of training courses.
+  Includes fields such as:
+  - Course ID, Name, Instructor
+  - Start Date, Tuition Fee, Maximum Capacity

+- **Student Management**
+  Manage student records including:
+  - Student ID, Full Name, Date of Birth, Email, Phone Number, Username, Password

+- **Enrollment Monitoring**
+  View and manage student enrollment per course.
+  Enforce constraints like max student capacity and enrollment deadlines.

+---

+### 🎓 For Students

+Students can interact with the system through a streamlined interface designed to help them discover and register for courses.

+- **Account Registration & Login**
+  Easily sign up and securely log in to the platform.

+- **Course Browsing & Registration**
+  View available courses and register based on personal preferences.
+  The system will check for course availability before confirming registration.

+- **Enrollment Cancellation**
+  Cancel registration if needed (prior to course start date).

+---
+## 🛠 Technology Stack

+- **Backend:** ASP.NET MVC (C#)
+- **Frontend:** HTML, CSS, Bootstrap
+- **Database:** SQL Server
+- **ORM:** Entity Framework Core
+- **Architecture:** Model-View-Controller (MVC)